mobiledgex/edge-cloud/docker/README.md

 These docker files are for producing consistent container images of edge-cloud.

+We use a private registry at `registry.mobiledgex.net:5000`.
+You need to login to this registry via `docker login`.
+The login and password are available if you ask around.

 ## Dockerfile.protoc

 This is for producing a consistent protoc stubs with versioned base tools from known sources.
-It is not essential.
-See below for the `build` dockerfile
+It is not essential, as it is seldom done by end users.
+See below for the `build` dockerfile.

 ## Dockerfile.build

 This is for container that is used to build edge-cloud.
 It is used by Dockerfile.edge-cloud.
 When the docker image is built using Dockerfile.build, it will create an image that contains all the necessary bits to compile edge-cloud.
 It can be used by the Docker.edge-cloud as base image.
+This is seldom created because it takes a long time.
+The idea is to create this once, and keep using it to have a consistent build base.
+It should be available to pull from the private registry at `registry.mobiledgex.net:5000`.

 ## Dockerfile.edge-cloud